Karotte128/KarotteAPI/README.md

 ### karotteapi

-The `karotteapi` package contains the `InitAPI` function used to set up and start the API server.

-### apitypes

-The `apitypes` package defines the core interfaces and data structures used by the framework.
+The `karotteapi` package defines the core interfaces and data structures used by the framework.

 Key concepts include: